ytechie/time-series-data-azure-guidance/storage/sql-database/sql-database.md

 To determine storage requirements, we use the simple formula of `table size / number of rows`.

-To calculate the space used by the table and the number of rows3703: `sp_spaceused Data`
+To calculate the space used by the table and the number of rows: `sp_spaceused Data`

 With compression on, we're able to store 10 million rows in approximately 375,000 KB.
 When we factor in the index size of 455,000 KB, our average record size is **81 bytes**.